theomails/progressive/README.md

 ```

-#### PSimpleTextField - An example of a component that is bundled with the library that reacts to Swing events
+#### Eg. 3 - PSimpleTextField - An example of a component that is bundled with the library that reacts to Swing events

 ```